NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/04_aop_gbif/Intro_AOP_GBIF_GEE_Python.md

 ## Exploring NEON AOP (Airborne Operations Platform) and BioRepository Data Together

 In this tutorial, we will pull in NEON AOP hyperspectral data collected in 2016 and 2017 at the NEON <a href="https://www.neonscience.org/field-sites/grsm" target="_blank">GRSM (Great Smokey Mountains)</a> site.
 Between the 2016 and 2017 data collections, the <a href="https://www.neonscience.org/impact/observatory-blog/neons-great-smoky-mountains-data-will-capture-tennessee-fire-impacts-local" target="_blank">Chimney Tops Fire</a> occurred within the flight box, leaving a prominent burn scar.
 We will use the GEE (Google Earth Engine) Python API to explore the burn scar using the NBR (Normalized Burn Ratio) to set a threshold to identify burned and unburned areas.
-We will then use the <a href="https://github.com/gbif/pygbif" target="_blank">PyGBIF</a> API (Python Global Biodiversity Information Facility) to pull records from the NEON BioRepository to see if and/or how Carabid beetle traps within the site were impacted by the fires.
+We will then use the <a href="https://github.com/gbif/pygbif" target="_blank">PyGBIF</a> API (Python Global Biodiversity Information Facility) to pull records from the NEON Biorepository to see if and/or how Carabid beetle traps within the site were impacted by the fires.

 <div id="ds-objectives" markdown="1">